The ultimate 2 days in London guide

-Are you going to spend 2 days in London and are looking for the best way to spend that 48 hours in London?
+Are you going to spend 2 days in London and are looking for the best way to spend 48 hours in London?
+Having lived in London for 9 years I never became jaded about the amazing places in London to see, but my best experiences were always those of spending a weekend in London.
 I adore London and have spent many happy days exploring the City.
-Once upon a time, I lived on the outskirts of London for 10 years but I never became jaded about this amazing City.
-But my best experiences were always those of spending a weekend in London.

-Because I’m a housesitter and have spent many weeks in London I get a lot of questions from people that want to spend a weekend in London, so this London in 2 days itinerary focuses on all the best things you can do in London in 48 hours.
+Because I’m a housesitter and have spent many weeks in London I get a lot of questions from people that want to spend a weekend in London, so these London in two days itineraries focus on all the best things you can do in London in 48 hours depending on your favourite things to do.

 Accommodation in London